MicrosoftDocs/connected-spaces/articles/queue-management-summary-page.md

 ## The Queue management summary page

-The **Queue management summary** page shows a view of the performance of all queue management zones and their performance relative to each other.
+The **Queue management summary** page shows a view of the performance of all Queue management zones and their performance relative to each other.
 Use this page to answer this question: “How efficient are my queues?”

 ![Queue management summary page](media/analytics-28A.PNG "Queue management summary page")